 This post contains affiliate links, which means we may receive a small commission, at no additional cost to you, if you make a purchase through these links.
 See our full disclosure here.

-But, choosing which holiday rental website is the best for you – especially these days, when the web abounds in websites that promise you this and that – is no easy task.
+But choosing which holiday rental website is the best for you – especially these days, when the web abounds with websites that promise you this and that – is no easy task.
 No worries, I did all the research, so you don’t have to.

-Below you’ll find the best vacation rental listing sites out there, as well as lots of useful information on how to advertise your property like a pro.
+Below you’ll find the best vacation rental sites for hosts out there, as well as lots of useful information on how to advertise your property like a pro.

 What you need before listing your vacation home online